 Real cost is a subjective concept.
 It expresses the pains and sacrifices involved in producing a commodity.
 Marshall defined real cost as follows, “The exertions of all the different kinds of labor that are directly or indirectly involved in making it; together with the abstinences or rather the waiting required for saving the capital used in making it.”

 However, real costs are not amenable to precise measurement.
-Modern economists therefore prefer the concept of opportunity cost.
+Modern economists, therefore, prefer the concept of opportunity cost.

 Private, External and Social Costs

-Sometimes, there is a discrepancy between the cost incurred by a firm and the cost incurred by the society.
-For example, an oil refinery discharges its wastes in the river causing water pollution.
+Sometimes, there is a discrepancy between the cost incurred by a firm and the cost incurred by society.
+For example, an oil refinery discharges its wastes into the river causing water pollution.
 Likewise, various types of air pollution and noise pollution are caused by various agencies engaged in production activities.
 Such pollutions result in tremendous health hazards, which involve cost to the society as a whole.
 A cost that is not borne by the firm, but is incurred by others in the society is called an external cost.

 The true cost to the society must include all costs, regardless of the persons on whom its impact falls and its incidence as to who bear them.